-United Church of Ludlow’s Road to Open and Affirming
+United Church of Ludlow Votes to Become Open and Affirming

 The United Church of Christ celebrates the varied contributions of the four streams that originally came together to form the United Church - Evangelical, Reformed, Congregational and Christian.
 In 1957, the new denomination came to embody the New Testament mandate "that they may all be one."
 After centuries of division among Christian communities, ecumenism was an articulated vision for disciples of Jesus.